A probabilistic approach to drift estimation from stochastic data: Abstract

 \section{Abstract}

-A stochastic differential equation (SDE) describes a motion in which a particle is governed simultaneously by the direction provided by a vector field / drift, and the scattering effects of white noise.
+Timeseries generated from a dynamical source can often be modeled as sample paths of a stochastic differential equation (SDE).
+The timeseries thus reflects the motion of a particle which flows along the direction provided by a drift / vector field, and is simultaneously scattered by the effect of white noise.
 The resulting motion can only be described as a random process instead of a solution curve.
 Due to the non-deterministic nature of this motion, the task of determining the drift from data is quite challenging, since the data does not directly represent the directional information of the flow.
-This paper describes an interpretation of vector field as a conditional expectation, which makes its estimation feasible via kernel-integral methods.
-It presents a numerical procedure based on kernel integral operators, that computes this expectation.
-In addition, some techniques are presented which can overcome the challenge of dimensionality if the SDE's carry some structure enabling sparsity.
+This paper describes an interpretation of a drift as a conditional expectation, which makes its estimation feasible via kernel-integral methods.
+In addition, some techniques are proposed to overcome the challenge of dimensionality if the SDE's carry some structure enabling sparsity.
+The technique is shown to be convergent, consistent and permits a wide choice of kernels.

 \begin{AMS} 46E27, 46E22, 62G07, 62G05 \end{AMS}